kiba095/Django-DocumentManagement2/README.md

 The Members of the Commitee will have only on account (uploaders)

 	user:	pass:
-	staff2	demo1234
-	staff3	demo1234
-	staff4	demo1234
-	staff5	demo1234
+	com2	demo1234 -> Leadership
+	com3	demo1234 -> Internal Stakeholders
+	com4	demo1234 -> External Stakeholders
+	com5	demo1234 -> School Improvement Resources
+	com6	demo1234 -> School-Based Resources
+	com7	demo1234 -> School Performance Accountability

 This users can change their own password in the dashboard(upperright corner).
 This type of scheme is created base sa diagrams.

-Accomplishment List
+Phase 2 will begin in March 16-30.

+(march-15-april-30) Phase 2
-1. Create a document_decision_page's where imageviewer_js for the uploaded images has a zoom-in-out and pan functionality for better admin observation.
+^Create a document_decision_page's where imageviewer_js for the uploaded images has a zoom-in-out and pan functionality for better admin observation.
-2. Create a document_decision_page's pdfviewer to view pdf_files.
+^Create a document_decision_page's pdfviewer to view pdf_files.
-3. Create filter_individual_pages for the users with their own specific content(see only their content not others).
+^Create filter_individual_pages for the users with their own specific content(see only their content not others).
-4. Create a document_decision_page's pending,approval and rejected form for admin/principal.
+^Create a document_decision_page's pending,approval and rejected form for admin/principal.
-5. Redesign UI for responsive web pages
+^Redesign UI for responsive web pages
-6. Create the notification_function inside the webapp for both users/commitee and admin/principal if the status of the document changes
+^Create the notification_function inside the webapp for both users/commitee and admin/principal if the status of the document changes
-7. Create a filter_list of approved,rejected and pending on document_lists
+^Create a filter_list of approved,rejected and pending on document_lists
-8. Put the logo of school(waiting), change titles brands and main color theme picked for the webapp(client choice).
+^Put the logo of school, change titles brands and main color theme picked for the webapp.
+*On userrole the Principal has two accounts, account for comittee_group and account member for approving files.
+*On userrole a Commitee member has only one account where they only manage their uploaded document.

 extra addons
 1. added search_field for the document list